raveljs/ravel/README.md

 ### Ravel.Resource
 > [<small>View API docs &#128366;</small>](http://raveljs.github.io/docs/latest/core/resource.js.html)

 What might be referred to as a *controller* in other frameworks, a `Resource` module defines HTTP methods on an endpoint. `Resource`s also support dependency injection, allowing for the easy creation of RESTful interfaces to your `Module`-based application logic.
-Resources are really just a thin wrapper around `Routes`, using specially-named handler functions (`get`, `getAll`, `post`, `put`, `putAll`, `delete`, `deleteAll`) instead of `@mapping`.
+Resources are really just a thin wrapper around `Routes`, using specially-named handler methods (`get`, `getAll`, `post`, `put`, `putAll`, `delete`, `deleteAll`) instead of `@mapping`.
 This convention-over-configuration approach makes it easier to write proper REST APIs with less code, and is recommended over ~~carefully chosen~~ `@mapping`s in a `Routes` class.
 Omitting any or all of the specially-named handler functions is fine, and will result in a `501 NOT IMPLEMENTED` status when that particular method/endpoint is requested. `Resource`s inherit all the properties, methods and decorators of `Routes`.
 See [core/routes](routes.js.html) for more information.
 Note that `@mapping` does not apply to `Resources`.

+As with `Routes` classes, `Resource` handler methods are functions (not generators) which receive a [koa context](http://koajs.com/#context) as their only argument.
+Ravel will migrate to using generator methods once ES7 decorators support decorating them.

 *resources/person-resource.js*
 ```js